Peak Google: From Utility to Rent Seeking

 Let’s take a detour to the rosy past: If Ethel had paid the phone company to list her dress shop’s phone number where I expected to find Lucy’s Dress Shop, that’d be fraud.
 It would be a protection racket to demand that Ethel pay more than Lucy to have her own name displayed in the ‘E’ section of the White Pages.

 The Yellow Pages are a different story, of course.
 If I search for “Dress Shop” it makes sense that Lucy and Ethel can and should compete to place an ad for their respective dress shops.

-Given the figures posted for eBay (20 million a year), Google makes more than chump change on their brand name protection racket.
-If I were do something akin to that in printed media, I’d be in a world of criminal and civil litigation.
+Given the figures posted for eBay (20 million a year), Google makes more than chump change on their brand-name protection racket.
+If I were to do something akin to that in printed media, I’d be in a world of criminal and civil litigation.
 Google should face the same consequences.

 Who searches anyway?

 As ads become more expensive and the ROI more dubious, another question businesses have to ask themselves is whether people are even ‘googling’ that much anymore.

 I like personal stories and people sharing their experiences.
 For anything related to whether I should buy something or not, I head to Reddit.